username-not-available-not-available/Anime-Audience-guessimator/README.md

-This is merely a guessimation tool to approximate how many people in the WEST based on MAL statistics have seen an anime
+This is merely a guessimation tool to approximate how many people in the WEST based on MAL statistics have seen/completed an anime

 APP: https://username-not-available-not-available.github.io/Anime-Audience-guessimator/AnimeCalculator1.html